letsgoforitanik/aws-ecs-codedeploy-blue-green/README.md

-# ECS Service Blue/Green Deployment using CodePipeline
+# ECS Blue/Green Deployment using CodePipeline

 ## How to setup everything